shuilaPacific

 Shuila-prayers in Historical Context:

-Shuilas are liturgical ritual-prayers that were directed to the high deities of the Mesopotamian pantheon such as Marduk, Shamash, and Ishtar, among others.
-A ritual official (i.e., an exorcist) recited these prayers to assist a troubled client, often a Babylonian or Assyrian king.
+The exorcists' Akkadian shuilas are liturgical ritual-prayers that were directed to the high deities of the Mesopotamian pantheon such as Marduk, Shamash, and Ishtar, among others.
+An exorcist recited these prayers to assist a troubled client, often a Babylonian or Assyrian king.
 The exorcist would read the prayer aloud and the (presumably illiterate) client would repeat the words after him.

 The actual wording of the prayers draws from a common stock of formulaic phrases and motifs (Mayer 1976; →library).
 The texts implore the god(s) to look kindly upon the supplicant, quell the anger of the supplicant’s personal gods (responsible for health, security, and social standing), and restore wholeness to the supplicant’s life.
 The prayers present confessions of sin, claims of bewitchment, descriptions of bodily pain and disease, and even questions of divine beneficence.
 The prayers also describe ritual actions the supplicant would presumably enact during the recitation (e.g., bowing, seizing the hem of a deity’s garment, raising hands, etc.).
 In exchange for the deity’s favor the petitioner promises to praise the deity.